 Our founder members talk about what has inspired them, how they work and how to survive as a maker.

-MTC: You have worked on so many different projects, which would you say has been the most exciting?
+MTC: You have worked in many creative domains throughout your career, what would you say has been your most exciting project?